 Mild or moderate withdrawal symptoms, often seen within the first two days of cessation, are rarely life-threatening.
 The effects can peak about 72 hours after the last drink, and they begin to lessen between days five and seven.

 Seizures are common in people with past complications from alcohol withdrawal, and they generally occur 12 to 48 hours after the last drink.
 Delirium tremens typically begin about three days after the last drink.
 Symptoms can last between one and eight or more days, though they generally lessen within two to three days.

 However, emotional mood swings, sleeplessness or fatigue caused by alcohol withdrawal can last for more than a year.

 Failing to seek treatment for alcohol withdrawal can be dangerous.
 The withdrawal effects can be extremely painful.
 Over the years, countless individuals have tried managing their alcohol withdrawal symptoms at home, and some people have not survived.

 People battling alcohol addiction should immediately seek treatment and support if they decide to stop using alcohol and get sober.
-Alcohol rehabs offer 24/7 medical care during the alcohol detox process, and the treatments they offer can alleviate the effects of alcohol withdrawal.
+Rehab facilities offer 24/7 medical care to people as they detox from alcohol, and the treatments they offer can alleviate the effects of alcohol withdrawal.

 A physician can also create an alcohol detox diet plan to help clients regain vitamins and minerals lost during withdrawal.
 Once they are stable enough to eat, people should have well-balanced meals filled with nutrient-heavy foods such as lean red meats, fish and breads.